psignoret/aad-sso-wordpress/README.md

 In the typical flow:

 1. User attempts to log in to the blog (`wp-admin`).
-At the sign in page, they are given a link to sign in with their Azure Active Directory organization account (e.g. an Office 365 account).
+At the sign in page, they are given a link to sign in with their Azure Active Directory work or school account (e.g. an Office 365 account).
-2. After signing in, the user is redirected back to the blog with an authorization code, which the plugin exchanges for a ID Token, containing a minimal set of claims about the signed in user, and an Access Token, which can be used to query Azure AD for additional details.
+2. After signing in, the user is redirected back to the blog with an authorization code, which the plugin exchanges for a ID token, containing a minimal set of claims about the signed in user, and an access token, which can be used to query Azure AD for additional details about the user.
-3. The plugin uses the claims in the ID Token to attempt to find a WordPress user with an email address or login name that matches the Azure AD user.
+3. The plugin uses the claims in the ID token to attempt to find a WordPress user with an email address or login name that matches the Azure AD user.
-4. If one is found, the user is authenticated in WordPress as that user.
+4. If one is found, the user is authenticated in WordPress as that user account.
 If one is not found, the WordPress user will (optionally) be auto-provisioned on-the-fly.
 5. (Optional) Membership to certain groups in Azure AD can be mapped to roles in WordPress, and group membership can be used to restrict access.

 ## Getting Started